frederic-perez/AmE-dictionary/data/idioms.md

 __send a shiver down (one’) spine__ To cause an intense feeling of excitement, exhilaration, nervousness, or fear in someone. _The way that sonata swells always sends a shiver down my spine._
 __send off__ :two::hammer:
 __separate wheat from chaff__
+__serve (one’s) time__ To spend the amount of time in jail that is required by one’s prison sentence.
 __serve time__
 __set (someone or something) loose__ To make free or give up control of something or someone; to release or discharge something or someone, as from confinement. _Due to a lack of evidence, the suspects were set loose by police._
 __set (someone or something) off__